skyfox69/jsapi/README.md

 Note that `existence: true` declares the `call` parameter to be required.

-Then create a controller that inherits from `Jsapi::Controller::Base`:
+Create a controller that inherits from `Jsapi::Controller::Base`:

 ```ruby
 # app/controllers/echo_controller.rb